BackpackGearTest

 WEBSITE

 The Geomate has an excellent website that is well-designed and easy to use.
 The site has information and video presentations on geocaching and shows youth using the device to find caches.
-While you cannot buy directly from the site, there are links to retailers who sell the Geomate.
+While I cannot buy directly from the site, there are links to retailers who sell the Geomate.

 Also included on the website is the “Updates” tab, which allows personalized accounts and will allow connections to the Geomate via the optional Update Kit.
 I signed up for the free account with the intention of getting the Update Kit and testing the user interface.